ARMmbed/mbed-client/README.md

 ### Bootstrap feature

-The Bootstrap Interface is used to provision essential information into the LWM2M Client to enable the LWM2M Client to perform the **Register** operation with one or more LWM2M Servers.
+The Bootstrap Interface is used to provision essential information into the client to enable client to perform the **Register** operation with one or more LWM2M Servers.

 In this release, only the Client Initiated Bootstrap mode is supported.

 ### Client Initiated Bootstrap

-The Client Initiated Bootstrap mode provides a mechanism for the LWM2M Client to retrieve the bootstrap information from a LWM2M Bootstrap Server.
+The Client Initiated Bootstrap mode provides a mechanism for client to retrieve the bootstrap information from a LWM2M Bootstrap Server.
 This mode requires a LWM2M Boostrap Server Account.

 You can provide the bootstrap server information and issue bootstrap command as follows: